The Bankrate promise

 With a traditional bond, a company or government issues a traditional bond, they are essentially borrowing money from investors (the people buying the bond).
 As with any loan, interest payments are made and then principal is paid back at maturity.
-However, with a mortgage-backed security, however, payments to investors come from the thousands of mortgages that underlie the bond — specifically, the repayments in interest and principal the mortgage-holders make each month.
+However, with a mortgage-backed security, payments to investors come from the thousands of mortgages that underlie the bond — specifically, the repayments in interest and principal the mortgage-holders make each month.

 Mortgage-backed securities offer key benefits to the players in the mortgage market, including banks, investors and even borrowers themselves.
 However, investing in an MBS has pros and cons.

 How do mortgage-backed securities work?